Tulane University: Amistad Research Center

-Artstor and the Amistad Research Center are collaborating to share nearly 300 images from the Center's art collection, focusing on works by Harlem Renaissance masters from the Harmon Foundation.
+Artstor and the Amistad Research Center make available in the Digital Library nearly 300 images from the Center’s art collection, focusing on works by Harlem Renaissance masters from the Harmon Foundation.

 The Amistad Research Center is the nation's oldest, largest, and arguably most comprehensive independent archive specializing in the history of African Americans and other ethnic minorities.
 Its holdings include the papers of artists, educators, authors, business leaders, clergy, lawyers, factory workers, farmers, and musicians.
 The collection contains approximately 250,000 photographs dating from 1859, letters and original manuscripts from prominent Harlem Renaissance writers and poets, and more than 400 works of African and African American art, including works by several internationally renowned 19th and 20th-century African American masters donated by the Harmon Foundation.